adityaponnada/adityaponnada.github.io/_pages/cv.md

 * Exploring Goal-oriented Podcast Recommendations - **Spotify R & D Blog**, Mar 2023
 * How video games could be used to generate AI training data - **VentureBeat**, Feb 2022
 * Smart fitness devices like Fitbits could help change your behaviors with this new approach - **Northeastern Global News**, Mar 2020
-* Northeastern University professor combines computer science with health and measurement with self-reporting to improve accuracy of fitness tracking - **Northeastern Global News**, Sept 2019
+* Northeastern University professor combines computer science with health and measurement with self-reporting to improve the accuracy of fitness tracking - **Northeastern Global News**, Sept 2019

 Mentoring and Advising
 ------